 Child Support Calculators: Are They Accurate?

-What Is a Child Support Calculator?
+What is a Child Support Calculator?

-Most states allow parents to come up with their own custody plans determining who has what type of custody and the percentage of time the child will spend at each parent's respective house.
-Regardless of what the calculator estimates, many parents choose to negotiate a reasonable amount of child support between themselves and incorporate this amount into the plan.
+What if you feel that a child support calculator's figure is too low or too high, and want to arrange a different amount with the other parent?
+Most states allow parents to negotiate their own custody plans, and parents can also agree on a reasonable amount of child support, regardless of what the calculator predicts.
 However, like the child support calculator estimate, the judge has the discretion to modify this plan if he or she believes the terms are unfair or not in the best interests of the child.

 Discuss Your Questions About Child Support Calculations with an Attorney

 Rather than relying on child support calculators to accurately reflect your individual situation, which they cannot do, the best way to protect your child support rights is to consult a family lawyer.
 A local child support attorney can give you personalized legal advice and help ensure that a judge's child support order is fair.